nelsonsaake/lyli-website/content/story.md

 {{< story/problem >}} So far, display the database updates in the UI is not working.
 It almost as if it blocked by the continuous entry.
 And, I don't get it because the continuous entry part of the thing is in a different thread. {{< /story/problem >}}

 {{< story/time "3" "20" "pm" >}}
 So, I learnt the proper way of dealing with threads in Qt is to use signals and slots.
-That is, when using the QThreads, and you want objects on different thread to communicate, let them inherit QObject and use signals and slots to communicate. <br>
+That is, when using the QThreads, and you want objects on different threads to communicate, let them inherit QObject and use signals and slots to communicate. <br>
 It’s like the async key word in other languages.
 When using signals and slots to communicate between objects, when a signal is emitted it schedules a call to all the slots.
 In summary, it makes things simpler and easier. <br>
 What I was doing was:

-{{< gist "nelsonsaake" "lyli-gist-1.c++" >}}
+{{< gist "nelsonsaake" "4b041abe62166ff1b5f1d2b4a40beade" >}}

 {{< story/time "5" "50" "pm" >}}
 Recap: the best way for objects on different threads to communicate in Qt is using QThread: is using signals and slots. <br>